Benji: Off the Leash!

-Benji: Off the Leash! is a 2004 American comedy-drama film directed, written, and produced by Joe Camp.
+Benji: Off the Leash! (also known during development as Benji Returns: The Promise of Christmas, and later Benji Returns: Rags to Riches) is a 2004 American comedy-drama film directed, written, and produced by Joe Camp.
 It stars Nick Whitaker, Chris Kendrick, Christy Summerhays, Randall Newsome, Duane Stephens, and animal actors.
-It is the fifth film in the Benji series, and the last Benji film that Joe Camp has directed, produced, and written.
+It is the fifth film in the Benji series, and the last Benji film that Joe Camp has directed, produced, and written, until his death in 2024.

 Plot

 The film starts with the understanding that the makers of the Benji films are going to various towns in the U.S. looking for the next dog to play Benji.
 In a small Mississippi town, a freelance, abusive dog breeder named Hatchett keeps a backyard kennel under poor conditions behind his home.
 He lives with a young boy named Colby and his mother and is verbally and physically abusive to them, but Colby loves dogs and secretly nurtures a female black dog, Daisy, who is Hatchett's top breeder.
 He goes to an abandoned house in the neighborhood and takes food and water to the black dog so she can produce milk for her new pups.
-Hatchett learns of this and accuses Colby of stealing his most prized breeder, then orders Colby to take the black puppies, but abandons a fluffy, light-colored "mongrel".
+Hatchett learns of this and accuses Colby of stealing his most prized breeder, then orders Colby to take the black puppies, but abandons a fluffy, light-colored mongrel.
 Over several months, Colby secretly cares for the puppy, and he grows into the unnamed fluffy dog that will become Benji.

 Meanwhile, two Animal Control officers named Livingston and Sheldon attempt to investigate Hatchett for his illegal breeding activities and reports of animal abuse by snooping outside his property.
 They come across a shaggy dog that is impossible to catch and dub him "Lizard Tongue" due to his long tongue.
 He seemingly taunts them by following them everywhere they go.

 One day, the fluffy dog (Benji) wanders off to the front door of a local elderly man, Zachariah Finch, and eats a portion of meat inside a grocery bag that was left by a delivery boy on his front porch.
 Zachariah discovers the deed afterwards, and decides to leave out the unfinished portion to his mysterious guest.
 This became the norm and fluffy dog and Lizard Tongue would come at night to eat the food that Zachariah had left out.
 Seeing that Lizard Tongue needed a home, fluffy dog intervenes and orchestrates for Zachariah to discover that Lizard Tongue was the mysterious animal visiting him each night.
 Having already being attached to him, the old man takes the dog into his home.